FICS/disentangling_categorization/README.md

 ### Checkpoints (download)

 You can download the checkpoints for all the percept models used in the paper.
 The current filename is `disent_ckpt_041922-211456.zip`.
-Download it to `DATA_ROOT` and unzip:
+Download it to `SAVE_ROOT` and unzip:

 ```
+cd $SAVE_ROOT
-wget https://www.dropbox.com/s/ep3p9cvcnulrign/percept_ckpt_041922-211456.zip?dl=0 -O $DATA_ROOT/percept_ckpt.zip
+wget https://www.dropbox.com/s/ep3p9cvcnulrign/percept_ckpt_041922-211456.zip?dl=0 -O percept_ckpt.zip
 unzip percept_ckpt.zip
 ```